-Similar to a PR, there are always more job openings will be available to our citizens and PRs based on the current government’s policies to ensure the locals are being first and to be given priority in the job opportunity.
+Similar to a PR, there are always more job openings will be available to our citizens and PRs based on the current government’s policies to ensure the locals are first and to be given priority in the job opportunity.

 A Singapore citizen is entitled to sponsor his/her direct family members – spouse, unmarried children under the age of 21, born within a legal marriage or legally adopted and aged parents to obtain a long-term staying visa or even a PR status.
 Whereas as a PR, you are only limited to sponsoring PRs for spouse and unmarried children under the age of 21.

 Singaporean children are entitled to a government initiative called the Edusave Scheme.
 This scheme rewards children who do will in either their academic or non-academic activities and can also be used to help pay for the 2nd-Tier Miscellaneous Fee.
 Furthermore, Singapore Citizens pay the lowest fees for public education and are entitled to the most immense amount of subsidies for private and tertiary education.
 The table below shows a comparison of the latest, maximum rates of school (including Miscellaneous Fees) payable monthly.
 For more information, you may visit: https://www.moe.gov.sg/admissions/international-students/general-info

 The Central Provident Fund (CPF) scheme, in which a Singaporean employee or PR employee and their employer have to contribute a monthly minimum amount to the employee’s pension fund.
 The CPF scheme helps with the individual financially when it comes to home-ownership, health care, children’s education, family protection and asset growth through investments and higher interest rates given.
 CPF contributions can also be a form of tax relief, hence, resulting in a lower taxable income per year.

 If one has been a PR for more than 2 years, the employees’ CPF contribution is the same as a Singapore Citizen.